brooklynrail/brooklynrail-platform/content/events/2022/01/predicament-of-culture-roots-and-returns-james-clifford.md

 ---
-title: "Predicament of Culture, Roots, and Returns: James Clifford"
+title: "The Predicament of Culture, Routes, and Returns: James Clifford"
 deck: Featuring Clifford, Thyrza Nichols Goodeve, and Hearne Pardee
-summary: Historian James Clifford joins hosts Thyrza Nichols Goodeve and Hearne Pardee for a conversation.
+summary: Historian James Clifford joins Rail Editor-at-Large Thyrza Nichols Goodeve and Rail contributor Hearne Pardee for a conversation.
+We conclude with a poetry reading.
 people:
   - person: james-clifford
   - person: thyrza-nichols-goodeve